kimwong9999/22AprEnable1_IMS/README.md

 JUNIT - Mokita

-Created a test file itemDAOTest.java based on the customerDAOTest.java and ran it, all test passed succefully
+Created a test file itemDAOTest.java based on the customerDAOTest.java and ran it, all test passed succesfully

 ### Integration Tests

-The order file, as this required the customers and items table
+These mainly concerned order file, as this required the customers and items table

 These two tests were done manually